 - These average penalties are what the minimum sentencing guidelines examples of how strict the new first-time offender law has become in every state for both DUI and DWI.
 If a driver is convicted of the charges, the actual sentence and fines/costs, including license suspension period a person will face could be even more – since every individual arrest is unique to their own details of what actually took place.

+With the new 2017 law and ramifications for what will happen to your license for a DUI in every state, how fast an individual gets help is critical in order not to lose it afterwards.
 In every type of driving under the influence case whether it is for a repeat 1st time offense or not, if a driver gets convicted of the charge, they will also have a criminal record for life.
 A person will also have to pay much much higher insurance rates after they get a driver’s license returned back to legally drive again after a suspension time period ends.
 After a driver begins operating a vehicle again with a valid license, they will also have to get an Ignition Interlock device installed on their car under what the current new law is today and requires for a first-time offense conviction.

 A local DUI & license suspension lawyer with us will have the track record and experience to review the arrest details online for what to do next with options that could save a driver’s license from getting suspended.
 Defending against 1st offender charges are often very technical and methodical in how the case is won.
 These type of charges are examined from all possible legal angles to ensure that all arguments are explored so the goal is not a matter of how long a driver’s license is suspended for, but rather avoid a suspension altogether from happening to begin with whenever possible.